Clay Cross (Quarry Services) Ltd v Fletcher

 Clay Cross (Quarry Services) Ltd v Fletcher [1978] 1 WLR 1429 is a UK labour law case concerning sex discrimination, unequal pay, and the limits of justifications for it.
 It would now fall under the Equality Act 2010 sections 64 to 80.

 Facts

 Mrs Fletcher was paid £35 per week, with three other clerks.
 A colleague left and was replaced by Mr Tunnicliffe, aged 24.
 He was the only suitable candidate and was paid £43 per week, which matched his previous salary.
 Pay was increased by £6 a week, but the disparity stayed.
 An expert said that clerks’ wages should be set at £43.46, but Mr Tunnicliffe’s wage still remained higher, at £49.
-Mrs Fletcher spent a while training him, and then when the EPA 1970 came into force in 1975, she complained.
+Mrs Fletcher spent a while training him, and then when the Equal Pay Act 1970 came into force in 1975, she complained.

 Tribunal held that Ms Fletcher did have an equal pay claim.
-The EAT reversed this, holding that the man’s previous salary was a genuine material factor.
+The Employment Appeal Tribunal reversed this, holding that the man’s previous salary was a genuine material factor.
 Mrs Fletcher successfully appealed.